Welcome! Jesus Christ is my LORD and Savior! Romans 10:9-10,13; John 3:16

 Then the High Priest tore his garments, saying, ‘He blasphemed!
 Why yet have we need of witnesses?
 Look and see!
 Now you have heard the blasphemy of Him.
 We have heard it from His mouth.
 What seems it to you?’

-And they [the Sanhedrin, upon casting their votes, declared], saying, ‘He is liable of death.’55
+[the Sanhedrin, upon casting their votes, declared], saying, ‘He is liable of death.’55

 Then some began to spit at Him and in His face, and to smother the face of Him.
 And the Suborning Officers struck Him with slaps from the open palm, and others beat Him about with the fists; and (they were) saying to Him, ‘Prophesy!
 Prophesy to us, Messiah!
 Who it is having struck You!’56